johnridesabike/acutis/docs/development.md

 like a leaky implementation detail though, and theoretically it would be nice if they could all coexist in one single `props` object for each template.

-For users working with the API in ReScript, type errors can be cryptic.
-This is a side effect of the fact that template component functions rely on several recursive function types.
-The compiler can't always infer a concrete type in time to provide a useful error.

-I have not done any performance measurements.
+I have only done minimal performance measurements.
 In the "make it work, make it right, make it fast," order, performance comes last.

 Editor tooling, build system plugins, etc. are all on the wishlist.